|

 To my annoyance, I could not locate my "subdued" Hawaiian shirt, an unobtrusive blue with white.

-Tessa returned and claimed me (and two other ladies, the quiet Jennifer, and the affable Youlanda Davis) as chosen to be, as Tessa said, "super featured" in the office scenes.
+my having been chosen to be, as Tessa said, "super featured" in the office scenes.

 Soon we were brought in to the offices.